How to Reward your Helper for Good Performance

 More Great Ideas

-Another idea as a thank you is to pay for your domestic helper to enroll for and take an English course or a first aid certificate.
+Another idea as a thank you is to pay for your domestic helper to enroll for and take an English course, cooking classes or a first aid certificate.
 It will be a good way to improve the skills of your employee.